Modern Slavery and Human Trafficking Statement

 Our business structure and supply chain

-This statement covers the activities of Likewise Group plc and its subsidiaries, a flooring and matting distribution business operating in the UK, with international trading partners in Europe, Asia and the Far East.
+This statement covers the activities of Likewise Group plc and its subsidiaries, a wholesale floor-coverings and matting distribution business operating in the UK, with international trading partners in Europe, Asia and the Far East.
 We have a small manufacturing presence in Sudbury.
-During the financial year ended 31 December 2023, we held business relationships and partnerships with approximately 159 suppliers in 16 countries.
+During the financial year ended 31 December 2025, we held business relationships and partnerships with approximately 164 suppliers in 17 countries.

 Due Diligence process